oasaleh/adhan/README.md

 ## Credits
 I have made modifications / bug fixes but I've used the following as starting point:
-* Python code to calculate adhan times: http://praytimes.org/code/
+* Python code to calculate athan times: http://praytimes.org/code/
-* Basic code to turn the above into an adhan clock: http://randomconsultant.blogspot.co.uk/2013/07/turn-your-raspberry-pi-into-azaanprayer.html
+* Basic code to turn the above into an athan clock: http://randomconsultant.blogspot.co.uk/2013/07/turn-your-raspberry-pi-into-azaanprayer.html
 * Cron scheduler: https://pypi.python.org/pypi/python-crontab/